Respiratory Problems, Age 12 and OlderSkip to the navigation

 - If you have a dry, hacking cough that does not bring up any sputum, ask your doctor or pharmacist about an effective cough suppressant medicine .
 For more information, see the topic Coughs, Age 12 and Older.

-- If you decide to try a complementary or alternative medicine such as echinacea or zinc, do not exceed the maximum recommended dose.
+- If you decide to try a dietary supplement such as echinacea or zinc, do not exceed the maximum recommended dose.
 If you have another health problem or take prescription medicines, talk with your doctor before taking an alternative medicine or supplement.
 For more information, see the topic Colds or Complementary Medicine.

 |Try a nonprescription medicine to help treat your fever or pain:|